 In May 2014, the FASB issued ASU 2014-09-Revenue from Contracts with Customers (Topic 606).
 The guidance requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
 The FASB delayed the effective date to annual reporting periods beginning after December 15, 2017, including interim reporting periods within that reporting period.
 Earlier application is permitted only as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within that reporting period.
 In addition, in March and April 2016, the FASB issued new guidance intended to improve the operability and understandability of the implementation guidance on principal versus agent considerations.
-Both amendments permit the use of either a retrospective or cumulative effect transition method and are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early application permitted.
-The Company has not elected early adoption and will apply the modified retrospective approach upon adoption.
-The Company continues to evaluate the impact of the adoption of the new revenue standard on its consolidated financial statements.
+Both amendments permit the use of either a full or modified retrospective transition method and are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early application permitted.
+The Company has not elected early adoption and will apply the modified retrospective approach upon adoption which would apply the new guidance only to contracts that are not completed at the adoption date and would not adjust prior reporting periods.
+The Company continues to evaluate and refine its estimate of the impact of the adoption of the new revenue standard on its consolidated financial statements, with emphasis on evaluation of the nature of multi-parties involved in health care services transactions, variable consideration arising from third party payer settlements, implicit rate concessions, customer acquisition costs, the impact of new disclosures required by the standard, and finalization of appropriate processes and procedures.

-NOTE 2 - LOSS PER SHARE
+NOTE 3 - LOSS PER SHARE

 The Company presents basic and diluted loss per share for its common stock, par value \$0.0001 per share ("Common Stock").
 Basic loss per share is calculated by dividing the net loss attributable to common stockholders of the Company by the weighted average number of shares of Common Stock outstanding during the period.
 Diluted loss per share is determined by adjusting the profit or loss attributable to stockholders and the weighted average number of shares of Common Stock outstanding adjusted for the effects of all dilutive potential common shares comprised of options granted, unvested restricted stocks, stock appreciation rights, warrants and Series A and Series C Preferred Stock (as defined below).
-Potential Common Stock equivalents that have been issued by the Company related to outstanding stock options, unvested restricted stock and warrants are determined using the treasury stock method, while potential common shares related to Series A and Series C Preferred Stock are determined using the "if converted" method.
+Potential Common Stock method, while potential common shares related to Series A and Series C Preferred Stock are determined using the treasury stock method, while potential common shares related to Series A and Series C Preferred Stock are determined using the "if converted" method.